johnrodolph/PPFP/README.md

 cd PPFP

-to run this:(make sure if you run this the PPFP-API is also running)
+do this in your terminal to run the program:(run the PPFP-API first before running this one)

 npm start